Dodge Viper

-Development history
+Development

 The Viper was initially conceived in late 1988 at Chrysler's Advanced Design Studios.
 The following February, Chrysler president Bob Lutz suggested to Tom Gale at Chrysler Design Center that the company should consider producing a modern Cobra, and a clay model was presented to Lutz a few months later.
 Produced in sheet metal by Metalcrafters, the car appeared as a concept at the North American International Auto Show in 1989.
 Public reaction was so enthusiastic that chief engineer Roy Sjoberg was directed to develop it as a standard production vehicle.
 But then Chrysler chairman Lee Iacocca delayed approving the $70 million needed to put the sports car into production, saying it was a lot to spend without assurance of financial return.

 Sjoberg selected 85 engineers to be "Team Viper", with development beginning in March 1989.
 The team asked the then-Chrysler subsidiary Lamborghini to cast a prototype aluminum block for the sports car to use in May.
 The production body was completed in Fall 1989, with a chassis prototype running in December.
 Though a V8 engine was first used in the test mule called White Mule, the V10 engine, which the production car was meant to use, was ready in February 1990.
 Official approval from Iacocca came in May 1990.
 By auto industry standards $70 million was not a lot of money but the potential in improved image was fantastic.
 One year later, Carroll Shelby piloted a pre-production car as the pace vehicle in the Indianapolis 500 race.
 In November 1991, the car was released to reviewers with the first retail shipments beginning in January 1992.

 The powerful two-seater, which sold for $52,000, sparked immediate interest in the Dodge brand among enthusiasts and the automotive press.
 Lutz hoped it would raise the spirits of the designers and engineers who were discouraged by the homely, unpopular cars that they had been commanded to produce.
 The popularity of the Viper overshadowed the recent failure of Iacocca's pet car, the TC, which had cost five times as much to develop.